tacotexmex/playerplus/README.md

 - 0.4 - Added suffocation when inside nodes
 - 0.5 - Slow down when walking in water
 - 0.6 - Code tidy and tweak, increased damage by cactus and suffocation
-- 0.7 - Added global 'playerplus' table to hold node names around player
+- 0.7 - Added global 'playerplus' table to hold node names gathered around player

-Released under WTFPL

 API: